 You also encounter nissun in its feminine form in this verse: nissune sorte di jerbe (no sort of grass), where the Friulian word for sort used here is la sorte.
 Here are more examples of nissun:

 The expression dâ fûr translates literally as to give out, to give forth, but you will understand it here as meaning to come forward, to sprout, to germinate.
 The past participle of dâ is dât.

 it had sprouted

 The verb plovi means to rain; fâ plovi, then, means to make it rain, to cause to rain.

 il Signôr Diu nol veve fat plovi su la tiere

 the Lord God had not made it rain on the earth

-The expression lavorâ la tiere means to work the earth.
+The expression lavorâ la tiere means to work the earth, to till the ground.
 In this verse, you encounter al lavoràs, which is the masculine, third-person singular, coniuntîf imperfet.

 l’om al lavore